justinsmorganHHC/custom-smooch-web-ui/README.md

 <ul id="conversation"></ul>
 ```

-Let's define a function in our JavaScript that we can call to display a message in our custom UI and anpother function to display the user ID:
+Let's define a function in our JavaScript that we can call to display a message in our custom UI, and another function to display the user ID:

 ```javascript
 function displayMessage(message) {